1m5/1m5-core/README.md

 - https://www.wired.com/2017/04/internet-censorship-is-advancing-under-trump/
 - https://rsf.org/en/news/more-100-websites-blocked-growing-wave-online-censorship

-On-line communications are censored at the point of entrance the Internet Service Providers (ISP).
+On-line communications are censored at the point of entrance by Internet Service Providers (ISP).
 They act as gateways to the internet providing governments control over speech by having the ability to restrict usage and track people's usage via their leased IP addresses.
 In order to make tracking usage much more difficult, tools have come out that provide techniques called onion-/garlic-routing where the source and destinations of